kubeflow/examples/facial-keypoints-detection-kaggle-competition/Readme.md

 facial-keypoints-detection-kfp.py.yaml
 ```

-Run the Kubeflow Pipeline
+## Run the Kubeflow Pipeline

-This `facial-keypoints-detection-kfp.py.yaml` file can then be uploaded to Kubeflow Pipelines UI from which you can create a Pipeline Run:
+This `facial-keypoints-detection-kfp.py.yaml` file can then be uploaded to Kubeflow Pipelines UI from which you can create a Pipeline Run.
+The same yaml file will also be generated if we run the facial-keypoints-detection-kfp.ipynb notebook in the Notebook Server UI.

 Upload file :
 <img width="1292" alt="Screenshot 2022-05-23 at 10 08 40 PM" src="https://user-images.githubusercontent.com/17012391/169867378-17394de5-c4d7-49e6-bd41-adf02291976d.png">